 - CO1.
-Identify the need and the importance of software testing as an engineering activity. - CO2.
-Interpret the concept of testing using different types of testing techniques. - CO3.
-Interpret the need of different levels of testing, its pros and cons. - CO4.
-Identify the need of test plan; procedure to write test plan & test cases. - CO5.
-Identify the significance of defect management and illustrate the working of defect management life cycle.
+Identify the need and the importance of software testing as an engineering activity - CO2.
+Interpret the concept of testing using different types of testing and testing techniques. - CO3.
+Identify the different levels of testing. - CO4.
+Exemplify how to write the test plan and test cases. - CO5.
+Interpret the defect management process